RescueSocial/SNA-AH-Links-Analysis-Cross-Platforms/README.md

 # SNA-AH-News-Domains-Links
 Social Network Analysis and understanding monitoring of News and checking the domains, links, with crawlers on search engines about a person.
-Checking country, age, title, descriptions of domains/links which is 'news.'
+- Checking country, age, title, descriptions of domains/links which is 'news.'
-- using APIs to get cross-platform link analysis.
+- Using APIs to get cross-platform link analysis.